Position

 Security Control Assessor Job Description Sample

 The Security Control Assessor is responsible for evaluating the effectiveness of an organization's security controls and ensuring compliance with relevant standards and regulations.
-This role involves conducting assessments, identifying vulnerabilities, and recommending improvements to enhance the organization's overall security posture.
+This role involves conducting assessments, identifying vulnerabilities, and recommending improvements to enhance the organization's security posture.

 Responsibilities: